moosetechnology/moosetechnology.github.io/_drafts/2021-06-04-plantUML-for-metamodel.md

 comments: true
 ---

-When you want to be interested in a meta-model of which you are not the creator, it is sometimes difficult to understand only via its declaration in the code.
+When you are interested in a meta-model of which you are not the creator, it is sometimes difficult to understand it only using the declarations in the code.
-It would be best if you actually visualized it in a different way.
+It would be best if you can actually visualize it in a different way.
 What better way to go back to a very efficient meta-model visualization tool: UML.

-In this blog, I will show you how to generate plantUML code from a generated meta-model.
+In this blog, I will show you how to generate [plantUML](https://plantuml.com/) code from a generated meta-model.
 For that, I will take the example of the evolution of the meta-model on coasters:

 - [Coasters collection]({% post_url 2021-02-04-Coasters %})
 - [Connecting/Extending meta-models]({% post_url 2021-05-15-connecting-meta-models %})

 There is no need to do these posts to understand this one.
-I would even say that precisely the subject: to study an unknown meta-model.
+I would even say that this is precisely the subject: to study an unknown meta-model.

 ## Prerequisite and details

-First of all, and if it has not already been done, do not forget to download and generate your meta template via its generator.
+First of all, and if it has not already been done, do not forget to download and generate the meta-models using its generator.
 For example, for the basic [Coasters collection]({% post_url 2021-02-04-Coasters %}), the code is available on [Coaster GitHub repository](https://github.com/badetitou/CoastersCollector) and it can be generate with:

 ```st